 The President and family, with the other members of the Faculty, live in the College and eat at the same tables with the Students.
-Tuition \$15 per session; Music on the Piano or Guitar \$20; Grecian Painting \$7 50; Embroidery \$7 50.
-Latin, French, Oriental Painting, Drawing, Hair Flowers, Wax Flowers, Feather Flowers, Wax Fruit, each \$5; Vecal Music \$1; contingent expenses \$1; Boarding \$7 50 per cal Music \$1; contingent expenses \$1; Boarding \$7 50 per month, including washing and fires, half in advance.
-For further intormation address G. W. HEGE, President.
+Tuition \$15 per session; Music on the Piano or Guitar \$20; Grecian Painting \$7.50; Embroidery \$7.50.
+Latin, French, Oriental Painting, Drawing, Hair Flowers, Wax Flowers, Feather Flowers, Wax Fruit, each \$5; V. cal Music \$1; contingent expenses \$1; Boarding \$7.50 per month, including washing and fires, half in advance.
+For further information address further information address

+G. W. HEGE, President.

 CHARLOTTE FEMALE INSTITUTE.
 THE exercises of this Institute will be re-sumed on the 1st day of September, under the di-rection of Mr. and Mrs. Burwell, aided by competent teachers in all the branches.
 The scholastic year will be divided into two sessions, one of sixteen and the other of twenty-feur weeks, with a vacation of three weeks at Christmas.
-For circulars, containing full particulars as to terms, address Rev. R. BURWELL,
+For circulars, containing full particulars as to